 Hit The Books Before You Buy — Research Reputable Strain Reviews

 You’ll often hear that weed affects everyone differently, which is true.
 However, certain weed strains tend to have similar effects on most tokers.
-Also, if you use a device like the tCheck scanner, you can accurately gauge the intensity of your cannabis extract, flower, or edible.
+Also, if you use a device like the tCheck THC Potency Tester, you can accurately gauge the intensity of your cannabis extract, flower, or edible.

 Knowing the average effects and cannabinoid percentages in your cannabis strain can better prepare you for getting started with weed.
 In general, sativa-rich strains with high THC percentages are only fit for experienced tokers.
 So, it’s always better to start with strains that have a reputation for relaxation and low THC levels.